SpectralCascade/PleaseHold/README.md

 A game where you play as a mid 20th century telephone switchboard operator, made for the Extra Credits 2019 game jam.

 ## How to build
-Turns out I haven't pushed all the code yet so it's not the same as the build I made for the game jam.
-However I am updating it to work with the current version of Ossium so hopefully I'll get it pushed up soon.
 If for whatever reason you want to build this code, follow these steps:
 1. Download/clone the repo
 2. Navigate inside the root directory of the repo (with the readme file)